 (3) The utilization of the right in Paragraph 1 of the Article stated above does not affect Article 17.
 This right does not apply to processing personal data that are required to undertake a task that is in the public interest or to exercise public authority that has been transferred to the person responsible.

 (4) The right under Paragraph 2 may not adversely affect the rights and freedoms of other people.

-You also have the right to call on our data protection officer for advice on the stated rights and all questions related to the processing of your personal data.
+You also have the right to call our data protection officer for advice on the stated rights and all questions related to the processing of your personal data.